Chart Color Schemes

 Baulkham Hills (West) - Bella Vista lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Baulkham Hills (West) - Bella Vista's population was around 23,436 as of August 2025.
-This represents an increase of 1,753 people since the 2021 Census, which reported a population of 21,683.
-The growth is inferred from ABS estimates and new address validations.
-The population density was 2,156 persons per square kilometer in August 2025.
-Baulkham Hills (West) - Bella Vista's 8.1% growth since the 2021 Census exceeded the SA3 area's 5.6% growth and the state average.
-Overseas migration contributed approximately 80.1% of overall population gains during recent periods.
+This reflected an increase of 1,753 people since the 2021 Census, which reported a population of 21,683 people.
+The change was inferred from the estimated resident population of 23,086 from the ABS in June 2024 and an additional 454 validated new addresses since the Census date.
+This resulted in a density ratio of 2,156 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The area's growth rate of 8.1% since the 2021 census exceeded the SA3 area (5.6%) and the state, marking it as a growth leader in the region.
+Overseas migration contributed approximately 80.1% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

 Frequently Asked Questions - Population